 Hello, you who make the morning

 Watch, now, how I start the dayin happiness, in kindness.

 The collection dances betwixt certainty and question.
 Doubt and reason.
 Oliver brings us to the sea, the field, into the universe itself and peers into their darker, unanswered fragments.

 this yellow-white lace-mass

 that the sea has brought to the shore and left.

-“Something” is a word Henry David Thoreau used to explain the great thing that connects.
-Oliver, who had a deep love and understanding for both Thoreau and his contemporary Ralph Waldo Emerson, was in many ways a transcendentalist.
+“Something” is a word Henry David Thoreau used to explain the great thing that connects all.
+Oliver, who had a deep love and understanding for both Thoreau and Emerson, was in many ways a Transcendentalist.
 Looking for elsewhere, an eternal, a “music of the masters” to quote German poet Hermann Hesse.

-But while Oliver dips her toes in currents and strokes rocks and wonders what carries us forth, it is the art, the poetry, created by the act of wondering that is the miraculous pulse of this collection (and all of Oliver’s work).
+But while Oliver dips her toes in currents, strokes rocks and wonders what carries us forth, it is the art, the poetry, created by the act of wondering that is the miraculous pulse of this collection (and all of Oliver’s work).

 Wherever I am, the world comes after me.